RichardPHarris/Personal-Projects/README.md

 ## Step 4 - Create webhook request

-Once you have modifyed your webhook URL, return to your ifttt page and paste the **full modified link** into the url section.
+Once you have modified your webhook URL, return to your ifttt page and paste the **full modified link** into the url section.
 Please ensure not spaces or any other modification then the one noted above are present, else the link will not work.

 Once created, select "POST" from the Method section and "application/json" from the Content Type section, as shown below: